sahil7879/backstage-cap-3d/README.md

 # now u have two options
 option 1 already created instace with backstage and most of the things ready just have to do credentials
 option 2 clone the above backstage app repo and start by Yourself
-bonus option 3 create a the whole backstage app by yourself and start from scratch using documentaion and udemy course
+bonus option 3 create the whole backstage app by yourself and start from scratch using documentaion and udemy course
 ## option 1 in our aws account in hydrabad region we have t2 large instance use that instance i have given the key side by side with this repo link
 - create your github credentials
 - change in the users.yaml file and add your own user in that file